tingwong/HomePrices/README.md

-# HomePrices (Coding Exercise)
+# HomePrices (Simple Coding Exercise)

-A city object contains an avg home price and longitude/latitude coordinates of the city.
+A city object contains an average home price and longitude/latitude coordinates of the city.

-Given a list of people with latitude and longitude of their homes, determine the avg home price of the people in the list by finding their nearest city
+Given a list of people with latitude and longitude of their homes, determine the average home price of the people in the list by finding their nearest city.